-I explained how our approach has many compelling advantages over Esri and the other traditional GIS players.
+I explained how our approach has many compelling advantages over Esri and the other legacy GIS players.
 The single most important advantage is our “mobile-first” platform that provides one common architecture in which all our applications can run in any web browser or on any mobile device, online or offline.
 So much of the usage of geospatial data in infrastructure companies is in the field, and it’s also where all changes to the network happen.
 To improve data quality and timeliness, users need the capability to record network updates in the field in a simple and increasingly automated way.

 Another key advantage of the IQGeo software is our usability.
-We’ve re-imagined how to address complex network editing applications in a way that is dramatically simpler than the traditional GIS products.
+We’ve reimagined how to address complex network editing applications in a way that is dramatically simpler than the legacy GIS products.
 This is something that is much harder to do than many people think, yet it’s crucial to expanding the ability to do updates in the field to improve data quality and timeliness.

 Technology and processes developed 20-30 years ago are simply no longer workable, they do not provide the data quality, currency and collaboration needed for next generation networks.
 At IQGeo we have completely rethought what an enterprise geospatial platform should be.
 We offer one common architecture across all mobile devices and any web browser, enabling more and more data updates to be pushed out to the field in an increasingly automated fashion.
 This combined with hugely better usability that enables everyone throughout the organization to leverage the power of geospatial data to improve productivity and collaboration.

 You owe it to yourselves to evaluate the new capabilities rather than being resigned to a complex and expensive migration to the Utility Network.
-Visit our Network Manager product overview page to find out why telecoms and utility companies are reimagining the role of geospatial technology and transforming their business to increase revenue, decrease operating costs, improve customer satisfaction, and enhance safety.
+Visit our customer stories page to find out why telecoms and utility companies are reimagining the role of geospatial technology and transforming their business to increase revenue, decrease operating costs, improve customer satisfaction, and enhance safety.